 They have experience, provide top-quality gear, and do everything they can to keep their customers happy.

 Let’s take a quick look at some of those companies; they will look familiar as the chances are, they've appeared on our list once or twice.

 Fairtex is a company that has a history that stretches back over 50 years.
 The company was founded by Phillip Wong, who opened a store for apparel that later grew into a Muay Thai gear provider.
 He loved Muay Thai, and that is reflected in the work that continues under the name of Fairtex to this day.

 Fighters from all over the world know the brand name and wear it proudly while they train and fight professionally while wearing the gear.
-Now, the company continues to innovate in the realm of Muay Thai and is going to be pioneers in the industry for years to come.
+Now, the company continues to innovate in the realm of Muay Thai, providing a range of high quality gear such as foot sleeves, wraps and shorts.

 If you’re looking for one of the original brands of Muay Thai gloves, then Twins Special is going to be a great place to start.
 They are recognized throughout Thailand as being a source of some of the most high quality products when it comes to Muay Thai.